William Fetter: The Portland E.A.T. Group

 In 1965 Fetter was invited to a meeting at Bell Labs in Murray Hill, New Jersey, where he was the only one with an education in graphic and art.
 Participants at the meeting were Ken Knowlton and Ed Zajac of Bell Laboratories and others who conducted research on the development of computer films.
 Because of the travel to Bell and New York City, he learned of the Experiments in Art and Technology (E.A.T.) movement and became an active member of the group.
 His contacts with E.A.T. inspired him in 1968 to help found the Pacific Northwest chapter of the movement.
 At the founding event Fetter and Hans Graf showed the film Sorcerer's Apprentice.

 From 1969

-After completion of his tenure at Boeing, from 1969-1970 Fetter was Vice-President of Graphcomp Sciences Corporation in California.
+After completion of his tenure at Boeing, from 1969 to 1970 Fetter was vice-president of Graphcomp Sciences Corporation in California.
 He began to teach at Southern Illinois University, Carbondale, in 1970 and at the same time continued his research.
 He was there for two years as Head of Design.
 In 1977 he became director of research at Southern Illinois Research Institute (SIRIUS) in Bellevue.

 Through an agreement with the Boeing Company and Computer Graphics, Inc., in 1970 Fetter was permitted to use the source code for the First Man for a 30-second TV spot.
 For this purpose, additional animation of the lips to move in synchronization with the text was added.
 This may have been the first use of a simulated human figure on TV.

 Fetter died on June 23, 2002 in Bellevue, Washington.